ryandoren/ryandoren.github.io/content/posts/Gatech CS1301xI.md

 ### Types of errors
 - **Compilation Errors:** Errors that occur during the computer’s read through of the code.
 Compilation errors in writing programs are often similar to grammatical errors in writing essays.
-  - *sytax errors*: code that doesn't work with the current programming language.
+  - *syntax errors*: code that doesn't work with the current programming language.
   - *name errors*: code that tries to use something that doesn't exist.
   - *type errors*: code that matches different types together, which doesn't make sense.
 Depending on the language, some of these might turn up as runtime errors instead.
 - **Runtime errors:** Errors that arise when trying to *actually execute* the code.
 Languages that don't have compilation will only have runtime errors.
 Even languages that do require compilation can have runtime errors because we can't anticipate every error just by looking at the code.